Ch 15.6 Mastering File Read and Write

 }

-FileReader uses the JVM default encoding.
-Since encoding varies by server/OS, always specify UTF-8 explicitly to avoid garbled characters.
+FileReader uses the JVM default encoding, which varies by OS.
+Always specify UTF-8 to avoid character corruption.

 import java.io.*;